SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/private-events.md

 ![Private Event Event Level Checkbox](images/Private_Events_Additional_Configurations_Page.png)

-**Option 2:**  If some event instances will be private, do not check the Private Event checkbox at the Event Level in the Additonal Configuration section and instead toggle the Private Instance checkbox at the Event Instance level as shown in the following screen shot:
+**Option 2:**  If some event instances will be private, do not check the Private Event checkbox at the Event Level in the Additional Configuration section.
+Instead, toggle the Private Instance checkbox at the Event Instance level as shown in the following screen shot:

 ![Private Event Instance Level Checkbox](images/Private_Events_Event_Instance_Level.png)

-_Note: The private setting does not prevent those from registering that have access to the registration link.
+_Note: The private setting does not prevent those that have access to the registration link from registering.
 The private setting simply removes the appearance of the Event/Event Instance from the Summit Event Feed and Calendar._

 **Need help getting started creating a basic event?
 Get started here: [Creating a Basic Event](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/Getting-Started/create-basic-event)**
 <br>